-A350 XWB aircraft fuselage it is made up, as you have read above, of three main sections - front, center and stern (as in steam).
+A350 XWB aircraft fuselage it consists, as you read above, of three main sections - front, center and stern (as in ships).
 These will be joined together at the main assembly line, station 50.
-After this stage, the fuselage is transferred to the 40 station where the wings and tail will be joined.
-And here's how a new airplane model comes in shape.
-If all goes well, the tests can start even earlier than the date previously set.
+After this step, the fuselage is transferred to station 40 where the wings and tail will be joined.
+And here's how a new airplane model takes shape.
+If all goes well, the tests will be able to start even earlier than the previously set date.

 In February, Airbus tested the Rolls-Royce Trent XWB engine, the model that will equip A350 XWB aircraft.
 The engine was mounted on an Airbus A380 and the performance and efficiency of fuel consumption in the air were tested for approximately 5 hours.
 Everything went smoothly.